zwave-js/node-zwave-js/docs/api/overview.md

 The driver is the core of this library.
 It controls the serial interface, handles transmission and receipt of messages and manages the network cache.
 Any action you want to perform on the Z-Wave network must go through a driver instance or its associated nodes.

+You can use the driver to directly send serial messages or command class instances.

 ## [Controller](api/controller.md)

 The controller instance contains information about the controller and a list of its nodes.